Awnings vs Patio Covers: The Definitive Comparison Guide for Okanagan Homeowners (2026)

 Fixed Awnings

 Stationary awnings that don’t retract.
 They’re less common for patios and more typical over windows or entrances.
-Without the ability to retract, fixed awnings face all the weather challenges of a patio cover but without the structural engineering to handle them.
+Without the ability to retract, fixed awnings face all the weather challenges of a patio cover but without the heavy-gauge structure to handle them.
 I rarely recommend these for patio applications in BC.

 Types of Patio Covers (Material Deep Dive)